tutkuyaras/PGSXplorer/README.md

 1 927744 rs4040604 T G 0.337693 9978 0.994669 0.0300084 0.937854 1.05492 -0.17814 0.858613 1
 ```

 > **NOTE:** For PGSXplorer to work correctly, file formats, column order and names must be the same.

+### PCA Calculation
+In order to use PRSice-2, LD-Pred2 grid, LD-Pred2 auto, LD-Pred2 auto, Lassosum2 PGS models, the .eigenvec file used as covariate is needed.
+This file is created with the pca module in PGSExplorer.
+The default pca value is 10.
+You can change this by using the **--pca** parameter.

 ### PLINK
 PLINK tool was used to calculate PGS with Pruning and Thresholding method and [this](https://choishingwan.github.io/PRS-Tutorial/plink/) tutorial was followed.